 24 Jul The Cost of a Wedding in Spain

-Spain is a dream come true for destination weddings, the beautiful country is far more diverse than meets the eye.
-While Barcelona on the coast of the Balearic Sea and Madrid are world-class cities at the forefront of art, nightlife and gastronomy, in the countryside you find traditional Spanish villages with cobbled streets, towering castles, historic palaces, vineyards, romantic villas and boutique hotels.
-In the green hills of Galicia and Asturias along the northern coast, you are in seafood heaven.
-Due south, in Andalusian cities like Granada and Sevilla, orange-tree-lined streets sunbathe in an average of 125 cloudless days yearly.
-We also have to mention the Canary Islands, an archipelago that might have one of the best climates in the world.
+Spain is a dream come true for destination weddings, as the country offers much more diversity than one might expect.
+While Barcelona on the coast of the Balearic Sea and Madrid are world-class cities at the forefront of art, nightlife and gastronomy, the Spanish countryside offers a multitude of romantic settings, such as traditional Spanish villages with cobbled streets, historic palaces, towering castles, boutique hotels, and vineyards.
+In the verdant hills of Galicia and Asturias, located along the northern coast, one can revel in seafood heaven.
+Journeying south, one finds Andalusian cities, such as Granada and Sevilla, whose orange-tree-lined streets bask in the warmth of an average of 125 cloudless days annually.
+And let us not forget the Canary Islands, an archipelago that boasts one of the best climates in the world.

-The wedding season is usually between May and October, with peaks in June and September.
-Autumn and winter are cheaper to get married, most venues will reduce their tariffs between November and April and the weather is often really pleasant up until December.
-Midweek weddings cost 20-40% less than weekend weddings.
+The wedding season in Spain typically runs from May to October, with peaks in June and September.
+Weddings in autumn and winter are less expensive, and many venues reduce their tariffs between November and April.
+Additionally, the weather remains pleasant until December.
+Midweek weddings are 20-40% less expensive than those held on weekends.

-The highest amount, close to 60% of the budget is allocated for the dinner and venue, where you might spend 75-140 euro per person.
-The most expensive wedding venues are in Madrid, Catalonia and the Valencian Communities; while the most affordable ones are in Asturias, Extremadura and Canarias (The Spanish Canary Islands).
-Luxury wedding venues in Barcelona might cost as much as 20,000 euros, whereas villas in the countryside cost around 6,000 euros.
+Nearly 60% of the wedding budget is dedicated to the dinner and venue, where one might expect to spend 75-200 euros per person.
+The most expensive wedding venues are located in Madrid, Catalonia, and the Valencian Communities, while the most affordable ones can be found in Asturias, Extremadura, and the Canary Islands.
+Luxury wedding venues in Barcelona may cost as much as 20,000 euros, whereas villas in the countryside typically cost around 7,000 euros.

 Photo: Weigert Images